 Basis for Accessibility Laws

-Existing legislation is most commonly on the Web Content Accessibility Guidelines (WCAG), established by the World Wide Web Consortium (W3C).
+Existing legislation is most commonly based on the Web Content Accessibility Guidelines (WCAG), established by the World Wide Web Consortium (W3C).
 This set of guidelines is widely accepted by a number of countries around the world as a standard for web accessibility.

 There are four elements of WCAG: